Pune · serving all India Mon–Fri, 9:30–18:30 IST

 Data minimisation

 Collect only what's necessary for the stated purpose.
-Delete when no longer needed (or when consent is withdrawn).
+Delete when no longer needed or consent is withdrawn.

 Security safeguards